khadijabilal25/CAO-Assignment-1---Building-your-own-64-bit-Operating-System/README.md

 - gcc/g++ compiler e.g [MinGW](https://sourceforge.net/projects/mingw/)

 ## Building a Docker image:
-Open the terminal and build image using the following code
+WSL2 is required for docker to work and [this link](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package) contains the steps to follow in order to set it up.
+Afterwards open the terminal and build image using the following code
 >**docker build buildenv -t myos-buildenv**

 ## Building the image